The Elder Scrolls IV: Oblivion remake - everything we know so far

 When is The Elder Scrolls IV: Oblivion Remake release date?

-Different people and outlets all claim The Elder Scrolls IV: Oblivion Remake could release very soon.
+Different people and outlets all claim The Elder Scrolls IV: Oblivion Remake could release imminently.

 Detective Seeds posted on X / Twitter: "Look for Oblivion Remake game week of April 21 after the ESO (Elder Scrolls Online) anniversary event ends.
 Initial info timeline was off, I own it, it happens doing this.
 HIGHLY confident on dropping after event concludes as it is from more than one person.
 The project is 100 per cent real for those doubting it."

-Note: This article was first published on April 9 2025 and updated on April 15 2025.